and from his blood, the sea,

 - Beautiful Darkness is about a community of fairies living in the corpse of a little girl who got lost in the woods and died.

-- The protagonist of Angel Notes lives in a city built in and around the corpse of the Ultimate Life Form of Venus, which came to Earth to punish humanity for destroying Earth's spirit, Gaia, and with it, Earth's capacity to support life.
+- Angel Notes: The protagonist lives in a city built in and around the corpse of the Ultimate Life Form of Venus, which came to Earth to punish humanity for destroying Earth's spirit, Gaia, and with it, Earth's capacity to support life.
 Humans managed to kill it, however, and discovered that while Earth cannot support agriculture anymore, Venus still can, so they settled the alien's corpse and grow crops on it in order to survive.

-- Played with in Alan Dean Foster's short story "Gift of a Useless Man", in which a space traveller who crashes on an alien planet and is left almost completely paralysed enters a symbiotic relationship with a telepathic, sentient, insect colony, which could have been played for Body Horror but ends up sweet.
+- Alan Dean Foster: Played with in the short story "Gift of a Useless Man", in which a space traveller who crashes on an alien planet and is left almost completely paralyzed enters a symbiotic relationship with a telepathic, sentient insect colony, which could have been played for Body Horror but ends up sweet.

 - In Mesopotamian Mythology, the god Marduk slew the goddess Tiamat, and he created the world from her corpse.

 - Norse Mythology: According to a myth mentioned in various sources, Odin and his brothers, after killing the primal giant Ymir, made the whole world from his dead body: Ymir's flesh became the earth, his bones mountains, his blood the sea, and his skull the dome of the sky.
 "Grímnismál" in the Poetic Edda and "Gylfaginning" in the Prose Edda additionally mention the gods making Ymir's hair into trees, his brains into clouds, and his eyelashes into the fortification of Midgard, which separates the world of men from the world of the giants.